gethinode/hinode/content/post/last-chance-to-enter-mk-partners-april-giveaway.md

   "date": "2021-04-30T22:08:40.000Z",
-  "title": "Last Chance to Enter MK Partner’s April Giveaway!", "Slug": "last-chance-to-enter-mk-partners-april-giveaway", "description": "Depending on where you are, things may be looking pretty grim May-flower-wise given April’s lack of showers, but there’s still time to bring some extra joy your way next month: it’s your last chance to get entered to win <a href="https://gleam.io/kh98I/mk-partners-april-giveaway">MK Partners’ April giveaway</a>!.", "tags": ["salesforce-contest","contests","salesforce","giveaway"], "author": {
+  "title": "Last Chance to Enter MK Partner’s April Giveaway!", "Slug": "last-chance-to-enter-mk-partners-april-giveaway", "description": "Depending on where you are, things may be looking pretty grim May-flower-wise given April’s lack of showers, but there’s still time to bring some extra joy your way next month: it’s your last chance to get entered to win April giveaway!", "tags": ["salesforce-contest","contests","salesforce","giveaway"], "author": {
     "name": Chris Stegall,